 8. Early in the process, give them a list of decisions that will need to be made

 I’ve found that most clients who aren’t very knowledgeable about web design will often be surprised that the project requires them to get involved.
 I think many of them don’t really consider the fact that you’re building the website for their business and that you can’t do an effective job without their input.
-It’s helpful to give them a good idea up front what will be expected of them and what decisions they’ll need to make to result in a successful website.
-I’d rather give them as much as I can up front than call them every day for something new.
+It’s helpful to give them a good idea upfront of what will be expected of them and what decisions they’ll need to make to result in a successful website.
+I’d rather give them as much as I can upfront than call them every day for something new.